|

 the exposure of each shot by one stop).
 It's best to experiment and bracket, though.

-- Where do I get my F
+- Where do I

-with them, so you should feel reasonably comfortable).
-Probably a better source to
+had good experiences with them, so you should feel reasonably comfortable).
+Probably

-consult would be the Alpa Resources Page (and if you know anything about
+a better source to consult would be the Alpa Resources Page (and if you know anything

-the jewel-like Alpas, anyone able to fix an Alpa should be able to fix just about
+about the jewel-like Alpas, anyone able to fix an Alpa should be able to fix just

-any camera out there ...).
+about any camera out there ...).

-For general problems, such
+For general problems,

-as shutter or wind mechanism repair, etc., you will want to try (from the Camera
+such as shutter or wind mechanism repair, etc., you will want to try (from the Camera

 Repair Resource Guide,